 Dining Room | Master Bedroom | Boys Bedroom | Girls Bedroom | Living Room

-On the other side of the bed is an old sewing machine cabinet that I took from my parents garage.
-Once I found the fern table, I knew this piece of furniture would work great once it was painted white.
+On the other side of the bed is an old sewing machine cabinet that I took from my parent’s garage.

 DIY Project | Upholstered Headboard